-If you have sensitivity to members of the nightshade family, You need to avoid foods made from potatoes, such potato salad, french fries and mashed potatoes.
-Also, be sure to read ingredient lists on all processed foods to avoid potatoes and potato starch.
+If you have a sensitivity to members of the nightshade family, you should avoid the obvious foods made from potatoes like mashed potatoes and french fries, but also be sure to read ingredient lists on all processed foods to avoid potatoes and potato starch.

-Another widely consumed member of the nightshade family are tomatoes.
-Although the culinary world refers to tomatoes as vegetables, scientifically, they fall into the category of fruit.
-Stay away from all raw tomatoes and also from cooked ones in other preparations such as in tomato sauce and ketchup.
-Be sure to read the ingredient lists on soups and condiments such as in salsas, hot sauces and marinades, because they often contain tomatoes.
+If you have a nightshade sensitivity, it's best to stay away from all raw tomatoes and also from cooked tomatoes in foods like pasta sauce and ketchup.
+Be sure to read the ingredient lists on soups and condiments such as hot sauces, barbecue sauces and marinades, because they often contain tomatoes.

-All peppers belong to the Solanaceae family, as well.
-This includes bell peppers, jalapenos, habaneros, cayenne peppers and paprika.
-Paprika, a spice made from ground, dried peppers, is used in a variety of cuisines.
+All peppers belong to the Solanaceae family.
+This includes common ingredients like bell peppers, jalapeños, habaneros, cayenne peppers and paprika.
+Paprika, a spice made from ground, dried peppers is used in a variety of cuisines.

-6. Goji Berries and Other Berries
+6. Goji Berries (and Other Berries)